sghpjuikit/player/README.md

 ###Playback

 Filetypes:
-- mp3
-- mp4, m4a
-- wav
-- ogg, flac (not yet, but planned)
+- mp3,mp4, m4a, wav, ogg, flac
+- possibly more to come

 Protocols:
 - file
-- http
+- http: playback over internet (no flac & ogg)

 ###Media library

 Song database:
 - small footprint: roughly about 10MB for 20000 files
-- big: 40000 no problem
+- big: 40000 files no problem
 - fast: library is loaded into main memory.
 - no dependency: song files always store all data in their tag, moving or renaming files poses no problem
 - no inconsistencies: displayed song metadata can only be out of sync with real data if tag is edited by external application